Reviews You Can Rely On

 Construction Quality

-This score is based on our knowledge of the materials and technologies used to construct each kayak — how well these are known to stand the test of time, how sturdy they feel, and how many scrapes and dents each boat had at the end of testing.
-We also looked over all the seats, straps, bungees, handles, hatches, and latches and read other user reviews, looking for any trends in customer complaints.
+This score begins with our knowledge of the materials and technologies used to construct each kayak — how well these are known to stand the test of time, how sturdy they feel, and how many scrapes and dents each boat had at the end of testing.
+We also looked over all the seats, straps, bungees, handles, hatches, and latches, and read other user reviews, looking for any trends in customer complaints.

 Credit: Sara James